Blog

 You can call the route /api/orders/int/1 that will return the data of the order #1:

-The problem here is pretty obvious and a major security breach if you don't pay attention to this: if this url becomes public (like send in a mail to a customer or something), then a curious person could ask himself what the API ill do if the 1 in the url becomes a 2 or a 3 and the response is bad: it will return the detail of another order.
+The problem here is pretty obvious and a major security breach if you don't pay attention to it: if this URL becomes public (for example sent in an email to a customer), then a curious person could wonder what the API will do if the 1 in the URL becomes a 2 or a 3, and the answer is bad: it will return the details of another order.

-A common answer to this issue is to use as primary key or add as public key a unique identifier based on a non-deterministic format, ni .NET the GUID is perfect for that.
+A common answer to this issue is to use as a primary key, or to add as a public key, a unique identifier based on a non-deterministic format; in .NET the GUID is perfect for that.

 Let's add a public key to our order object and add an API endpoint to get an order by it: